DataDog/documentation/content/en/synthetics/private_locations/configuration.md

 `proxyTestRequests`
 : **Type**: String <br>
 **Default**: `none`<br>
 Proxy URL used by the private location to send test requests to the endpoint.
-PAC files are supported with the following synthax "pac+https://..." or "pac+http://...".
+PAC files are supported with the following syntax: `pac+https://...` or `pac+http://...`.

 `proxyIgnoreSSLErrors`
 : **Type**: Boolean <br>